“When dreams die, they do not make much noise. When hopes are crushed, the signs are soundless.”

 Run entirely by acid attack survivors, the two popular cafes in Agra and Lucknow, northern India, include a cafe which serves some lip-smacking snacks, a library that has been set up through contributions, an activism workshop, a community radio hub and an exhibit space where works crafted by Sheroes are on display.

-Busy-looking young women are carrying trays and chatting to guests with ready, confident smiles.
+Young women busy themselves carrying trays and chatting to guests with ready, confident smiles.
 These girls are survivors of attacks on them by men – often random hate crimes – where corrosive chemicals, usually acid, have been thrown in their faces.

 In India, there’s a gendered aspect to these attacks, and according to The Chhanv Foundation – the organisation behind Sheroes – it’s an epidemic, with more than 250-300 such attacks each year.

-As well as acting as a cafe and hangout spot, Sheroes, which opened in 2013, also run workshops, music events, debates and book launches.
+As well as acting as a cafe and hangout spot, Sheroes, which opened in 2013, also runs workshops, music events, debates and book launches.

 Girls from such backgrounds are under pressure to marry.
 “When their faces are ruined, everything changes for them”, explains Ashish Tiwari who is part of the NGO that founded Sheroes.
 “People stop inviting them over, families even stop celebrating their birthdays”, says Ashish.
 “People take it for granted, but our visual identity matters a great deal to us.”

 “The girls here had a very difficult life even before the they were attacked”, Ashish continues.
 “But afterwards, they stopped leaving their homes altogether.
 The world doesn’t change.
 The only person that changes is yourself.
 So we told survivors that unless they helped themselves, no one else would… and slowly their confidence grew… and what could be more beautiful than a woman coming forward to change her life after facing such malice?”